skyss0fly/IdlePY/README.md

 # Coming in the Next Build:
 Multiplay support (not through internet)

+# ⚠️IMPORTANT UPDATE INFO:⚠️
+ > there are currently 2 Builds in development: 39DA and 40DA so documentation will open regarding the builds

 # How To Play?
 Run the python program (main.py) with IDLe or through an online python compiler. its as simple as that.